gabrielecola/Imbalance-classification-problem/README.md

-# The Imbalance problem in Classification
+# The Imbalance Problem in Classification

 Final dissertation for the BSc in Statistics at Università degli Studi di Napoli Federico II.